MicrosoftDocs/VBA-Docs/api/Word.Paragraphs.Add.md

 # Paragraphs.Add method (Word)

-Returns a **Paragraph** object that represents a new, blank paragraph added to a document.
+Returns a **Paragraph** object When the caller is not the last paragraph in a document, that represents a new, blank paragraph added to a document, otherwise, that will be the calling paragraph itself.

 ## Syntax